dgngdn/plasma-control/hardware/timestamping.md

+## Prefabricated Unix utility

+There is a very nice Unix utility that will take care of this for you:

+    sudo apt install moreutils
+    cat /dev/arduino | ts "%Y-%M-%d_%H:%M:%.S"

 ### Prepending system time to a stream written to a file with shell scripts

 THIS WORKS, BUT STILL HAS BUFFERING PROBLEMS: